GRSARVESH/TravelAgency/src/readme.md

 ## Unit Testing

 Unit tests have been written for each class to ensure the correctness of the implementation.
 The JUnit framework is used for unit testing the classes.

-## License

-This software system is released under the MIT License.
-Feel free to use and modify it as per your requirements.